haskellfoundation/HaskellSchool/en/lessons/basics/containers.md

 Unfortunately these functions reveal an ugly part of the language's base library; they may raise an exception, even when given an argument with the appropriate type.
 The cause of these exceptions is that they do not cover the full domain of possible inputs, so there is room for undefined behaviour.
-This means that they do not cover the full domain of possible inputs.

 ```haskell
 ghci> head []